WenChentao/Seg2Link/docs/Round1/divide.md

 ####Defination/Notes

-- *Current working slice*: In Seg2D+Link Module, segmentation was generated and correctly sequentially.
+- *Current working slice*: In Seg2D+Link Module, segmentation was generated and corrected sequentially.
  At a specific time point, the slice i and the previous slices have been segmented, while slices after i have not been processed yet.
  We define the slice i as the current working slice.
 - Because of the special data structure used in Seg2D+Link Module, the [Division]() and [Division+Relink](./divide_relink.md) can only be applied to current working slice.